doesitscript/oneoffs/personal_backlog/guard_rails_fail_to_enforce_instructions/AI_INSTRUCTIONS.md

 **For the AI**: When this template folder is dropped into a chat with user observations/questions, follow these instructions:

+**IMPORTANT**: Ignore `TEMPLATE_ACTIONS.md` when filling out the template - it is only for user reference to trigger specific actions later.

 ## Your Role

 You are documenting an incident that occurred in a conversation.
 The user has **stopped giving instructions** to freeze the current state and wants you to document everything comprehensively.